timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-01-21
+# Objectives for Today 2025-01-22

 - Just Chatting as we Get started & warmed up.
-- Planning out the Tyre Bytes Tool Box a little bit.
-- Fix all the warning in the Turbo Boom! code base (compile without warnings on MSVC & GCC)
-- Remove changing of name when connected to Steam (force name = steam name)
+- Fixed the game sales by year on 2025 tracker (new Turbo Boom KPI messed it up)
+- Created the Winter to Mechanic Road trip video and exporting for stream.
+- More Cleanup of TurboBoom: Bring TurboBoom Physics into namespace.
+- Find and Delete the files that we remove now (application handler being one)
 - Art practice, play around in Blender modeling.

 ## Post Stream